 The current-generation Prius is also appreciably sportier than previous models, thanks to changes like a lower center of gravity and a more sophisticated double-wishbone independent rear suspension system.
 Like other Toyota models, the Prius also gets the Toyota Safety Sense suite of driver-assistance features (including adaptive cruise control and a pre-collision system with pedestrian detection) as standard equipment.

-The Prius is still a fuel economy champ, but the current version’s emphasis on sporty handling and technology make it a better all-around car than ever before.
+Theis still a fuel economy champ, but the current version’s emphasis on sporty handling and technology make it a better all-around car than ever before.

-The best SUV: Jeep Wrangler
+The best SUV: